pgRouting/pgrouting/doc/src/sampledata.rst

 Many functions can be used with a combinations of ``(source, target)`` pairs when wanting a route from ``source`` to ``target``.

-For convinence of this documentations, some combinations will be stored on a
+For convenience of this documentation, some combinations will be stored on a
 table:

 .. literalinclude:: sampledata.queries